New! BD Essentials: Turn your team into growth advocates

 NEW VS. RECOMPETE OPPORTUNITIES

-This is a growth strategy for Govcon organization is expanding into new agencies and adjacent markets.
+This is a growth strategy for Government Contracting organizations expanding into new agencies and adjacent markets.

 The Value of New vs. Recompete Opportunities must reflect this focus.
 This is where you compare new opportunity value vs. recompete opportunity value.